grpc-ecosystem/grpc-httpjson-transcoding/README.md

 $ bazel build //...
 $ bazel test //...
 ```

 ## Toolchain

 The Bazel build system defaults to using clang 10 to enable reproducible builds.

+## Continuous Integration

+This repository is integrated with [OSS Prow](https://github.com/kubernetes/test-infra/tree/master/prow).
+Prow will run the [presubmit script](https://github.com/grpc-ecosystem/grpc-httpjson-transcoding/blob/master/script/ci.sh) on each Pull Request to verify tests pass.
+Note:

+- PR submission is only allowed if the job passes.
+- If you are an outside contributor, Prow may not run until a Googler LGTMs.

 # Contribution
 See [CONTRIBUTING.md](CONTRIBUTING.md).